Machado's first World Series one to forget for Dodgers

 Machado's three home runs and 12 RBIs rank second among players in this year's postseason, but most of his production happened early.

 He was 8 for 28 (.286 batting average) with three home runs and nine RBIs in the four-game NL Division Series against Atlanta and the first three games of the NL Championship Series against Milwaukee.
-But his production tailed off the rest of the playoffs as he batted .189 (7 for 37) with three RBIs in the remaining nine games.
+But his production tailed off the rest of the way as he batted .184 (7 for 38) with three RBIs in the remaining nine games.

+"We just didn't have enough.
+We were unable to get past that hump," Machado said.

-Machado's most memorable hit of the Fall Classic ended up being for all the wrong reasons.
+Machado's most memorable hit of the Fall Classic was notable for all the wrong reasons.
 During the sixth inning of Game 3, he had a little too much self-confidence when he apparently thought he hit a home run to left field.
 Instead, Machado admired what turned out to be a 368-foot single as it bounced off the wall.
 Had Machado run it out, it might have been a double.

 In Saturday night's Game 4, Machado stepped on Steve Pearce's heel as he was running through first base.
 Pearce said Sunday that he didn't consider the play malicious.